 [Image: © Disney]

-After much anticipation, Avengers: Infinity War is finally here.
-In the latest installment of the Marvel Cinematic Universe series, all the heroes must put their differences aside to protect the Infinity Stones and defeat the evil Thanos, in a war that spans from New York and Edinburgh to Wakanda and the far reaches of outer space.
+After much anticipation, Avengers: Infinity War arrived in April 2018.
+In the penultimate installment of the Marvel Cinematic Universe series, all the heroes must put their differences aside to protect the Infinity Stones and defeat the evil Thanos, in a war that spans from New York and Edinburgh to Wakanda and the far reaches of outer space.

-However, as the only location outside the studio to be used in this film, it appears that Edinburgh truly is a star of this blockbuster hit.
+However, as the only location outside the studio to be used in this film, Edinburgh truly is a star of this blockbuster hit.

 The filmmakers were looking for something unique, gothic and dramatic and Edinburgh’s Old Town with its medieval architecture fitted the bill.
 They were also looking for something they hadn’t seen in blockbusters of this scale, and while the city is accustomed to filming, Avengers: Infinity War is the first production of this huge scale and truly global reach to choose Edinburgh.
 It was a very exciting prospect, and one I’m pleased to say the city embraced wholeheartedly.